Skip to main content

 There are many advantages to having a modern access control system.
 Benefits to your business could include:

-• Enhanced employee satisfaction due to ease of use.
+• Enhance employee satisfaction due to ease of use.

-• Potential upfront capital savings because your new access control system may work with some of your current security infrastructure like motion sensors or existing cabling, saving replacement costs.
+• Save on replacement costs as your new system may work with some of your current security infrastructure (like motion sensors or cabling).

-• Extra cost savings and efficiencies by integrating with a Building Management System to reduce energy consumption by controlling HVAC (heating, ventilation, and air conditioning), lighting, and more.
+• Gain extra cost savings and efficiencies by integrating with a Building Management System to reduce energy consumption by controlling HVAC (heating, ventilation, and air conditioning), lighting, and more.

 • No more ongoing costs to rekey doors each time someone loses a key.
 Simply deactivate their card and issue a new one.

-• No more after-hours trips because someone has left their key at home.
-You can grant access or change settings with remote site management.
+• No after-hours trips when someone has left their key at home.
+Grant access or control the property remotely via web or phone.

-• Respond quicker to problems by setting up instant notifications to your mobile or monitoring service when an unusual event like a forced door or broken window is reported.
+• Respond instantly to problems by setting up instant notifications to your mobile or monitoring service when an unusual event like a forced door or broken window is reported.

-• Future proof your business by choosing a modular system like ICT’s that uses secure encryption protocols that can scale with your business growth.
+• Future proof your business by choosing a modular system like ICT’s that can scale with your business growth.

-However safe traditional locks were, imagine how much money you could save by not calling out a locksmith to rekey all the locks because someone has lost a key.
-And the time saved by not reissuing keys to everyone.
+However safe traditional locks were, businesses spend a lot of time and money on locksmiths to rekey all the locks just because someone lost a key, and then giving new keys to everyone.

-Modern access control solutions give you the flexibility to make even small changes when you need them.
-If a card is lost, simply deactivate it and issue another without affecting anyone else’s building access.
-Use schedules to change settings to ensure security is not compromised on a public holiday or enable after-hours access for cleaners, so you're not dealing with any more 2:00 am callouts.
+Easily change schedules to ensure security is not compromised on a public holiday or enable after-hours access for cleaners.
 You can even allow or disable access to certain areas on a temporary or permanent basis.

 Ease of use is a crucial factor and removes a pain point for staff.
-Say goodbye to that clunky bunch of keys, and replace them with a single card, fob, or your smartphone, which allows access to all authorized doors.
+Say goodbye to that clunky bunch of keys, and replace them with a single card, fob, or your mobile phone - which allows access to all authorized doors.

 The Basics